juhp/hkgr/README.md

 `hkgr` (pronounced "hackager") is a tool for making releases of Haskell packages on Hackage.

-It uses a cautious stepped approach to releases.
+It uses a cautious stepped iterative approach to releases.

 ## Example usage